 We found ourselves bombarded with record numbers of emails last year from people who wanted to hear our thoughts on a particular workout.
 We had to wait until we could put together this Piyo review though.
-I was preoccupied with filming the fitness program, and my friend was busy coding our platform all day every day.
-My wife – who was my fiancée at the time – joined the production team of Fitness Updated as well.
-All this meant that trying – and reviewing – Piyo was something that would have to wait.
+I was preoccupied with filming the fitness program, and the rest of the team was busy with other workout programs in our platform all day every day.

-We were able to reach out to our good friend Sandra – who is behind other favorite reviews on our site – and she agreed to test Piyo out for us.
+We were able to reach out to our good friend Lisa who is behind other favorite reviews on our site and she agreed to test Piyo out for us.
 The following is her own 60-day experience trying the Piyo workout, described through what is one of the most comprehensive and unbiased Piyo reviews out there.

-So let’s hear what Sandra has to say….
+So let’s hear what Lisa has to say….